Planning a vacation can be overwhelming.

 But I think the overall professionalism and quality of the attractions in Pigeon Forge have really grown.
 Anyway, I wanted to put something here to make fun of, but I couldn’t do it in good conscience.

-There’s not much left in Pigeon Forge for me to make fun of … except maybe Paula Deen, with all respect.
+There’s not much left in Pigeon Forge for me to make fun of.
 And what is left, I’m afraid I’d hurt their feelings.

 It’s Pirates of the Caribbean with dinosaurs.